intermine/im-docs/docs/get-started/intermine-tests.rst

   db.unittest.datasource.user=USERNAME
   db.unittest.datasource.password=SECRET_PASSWORD

-There are separate test projects for the main InterMine libraries: core objectstore code, the integration code and the web code.
-These are the packages/directories:

-* intermine/objectstore/test
-* intermine/integrate/test

 Run the tests
 ~~~~~~~~~~~~~~~~~~~

-Run the tests by changing to the appropriate directory and running `ant` with no arguments.
-For example:

 .. code-block:: bash

-  # in intermine/objectstore/test/
+  # in intermine
-  $ ant
+  $ ./gradlew test

-In this initial setup you may see some Java Exceptions, for diagnosis of common errors see: CommonErrors

 View results
 ~~~~~~~~~~~~~~~~~~~

 The HTML test report will be created in the build directory, eg. `intermine/objectstore/test/build/test/results/index.html`

-We aim to keep the tests at a 100% pass rate at all times.
+Pull requests are not accepted without passing tests, and we have Travis set up to run tests on every commit.
+We keep the tests at a 100% pass rate at all times.

 Running the bio tests
 --------------------------------